rust-embedded/discovery/microbit/src/08-i2c/using-a-driver.md

 $ cargo embed --features v1 --target thumbv6m-none-eabi
 ```

-Furthermore if you (physically) move around your micro:bit a little bit you should see the
+Furthermore if you (physically) move around your micro:bit a little you should see the
 acceleration numbers that are being printed change.